Difference Between @RestController and @Controller in Spring (Deep Explanation + Examples)

 }

-📘 Example Using @RestController
+📘 Example: @RestController

 @RestController